gvwilson/thirdbit/src/fiction/iffy/index.md

 only to have its target step aside at the last moment and snap a kick that broke the ox's leg.

+The Marine crouched down beside the fallen ox and raised the visor on her helmet.
+Captain Kerse grinned savagely, then made a pistol with her hand and pointed it at them.

 The app flashed.
 The images froze as whatever had been transmitting went offline.
-"Mother Yanina, Mother Pao, forgive our crimes and arrogance," Edson whispered.
+"Santa Yanina, forgive us our crimes and arrogance," Edson whispered.

 And then Iffy heard it,